 I always wanted to automate my room but everything was too expensive,

-but with the use of the Raspberry Pi and ESP, I turned my Pi into a server and the ESP communicate with the Pi, which I used relays and servo motors to control the lights and different appliances.
+however with the use of the Raspberry Pi and ESP, I turned my Pi into a server and the ESP communicate with the Pi, where I used relays and servo motors to control the lights and different home appliances.

 Pro.2

-After learning Java in the first year of Computer Science I wanted to make an application that lets you keep count of how many drinks did you have and share them with your friends.
+After learning Java I wanted to develop an application that offers you keep count of how many drinks a person had and share them with your friends.
 As well as it makes sure that your friends leave drunk.
 And most importantly

 you can be partying with your friends from different locations!!